 It was evaluated how different parts of the brain reacted during the tests and the level of hormonal changes in teenagers such as testosterone was measured as well.
 This hormone is responsible for controlling how different structures of the brain are being formed and this is especially important during puberty when the teenage body develops.

 Scientists found out that those teens who have less testosterone are more likely to rely on a limbic system, which is responsible for the emotion processing.
 Those teenagers whose testosterone level appeared to be quite high showed activity in their prefrontal cortex, which is the area that plays a role in making decisions.

 In other words, relying on the limbic system can make a person too emotional while active prefrontal cortex is the part of a brain, which ensures that a person controls his actions wisely.
 The higher level of testosterone in the body is, the higher the possibility for a teen to make reasonable decisions and avoid the inadequate behavior.

 Going through the puberty can be a stressful experience both for teenagers and their surroundings.
 If you are a student, the pressure doubles since you are away from home and there might be no one around who you can share your bustling emotions with.
-It might be tough to write college papers while battling with your sensitivity but remember that adolescence is still a time for fun and emotional control will definitely evolve as the brain matures into adulthood.
+It might be tough battling with your sensitivity but remember that adolescence is still a time for fun and emotional control will definitely evolve as the brain matures into adulthood.